schymane/MassBank-documentation/developer_documentation.md

 When the state of the release branch is ready to become a real release, the release branch is merged into `main` with a pull request and tagged for easy future reference.

 ```
-$ hub pull-request -m 'Release version 2.1'
+$ hub pull-request -m 'Release version 2.1' -b main
 ```
 Wait for all checks to finish.
-Now the release can be merged to `main`.
+There are most likely conflicts, which need to be resolved first.
+If this is done, the release can be merged to `main`.
 ```
 $ git checkout main
 $ git merge --no-ff release-2.1